EOSEssentials/EOS-Proxy-Token/README.md

 cleos transfer YOURACCOUNT tknproxytest "1.0000 EOS" "YOURACCOUNT this is a memo"
 ```

+## Alternative options

+You can do this from a smart contract without using this intermediate proxy.

+Solution from Todd Fleming and Bart Wyatt:

+> "Inline transfer to proxy, then inline transfer from proxy.
+Proxy’s active would delegate to contract’s eosio.code
+The original contract would issue both transfers, but with a different auth."

 ## People helped make this happen
 - Todd Fleming